 Gable sheds are also known as A-frame sheds.
 There are three types of gable sheds.
 Each of these styles offer different overhead clearances.
 The high gable shed is ideal for those who feel that traditional sheds are too short.
 In these outdoor sheds, the gable or the triangular area located at the top of the shed, is taller, allowing for more room and the possibility of storing more overhead items.
 Next is the low gable.
 These sheds are opposite the high gable sheds.
 These have less headroom without changing the desired wall height, which is ideal for making your shed less noticeable to the surrounding neighbors.
 Finally, you have the gambrel gable sheds.
 These are often referred to as barn-style sheds.
 These provide maximum head room, the ability to add a partial loft, and usually come in larger sizes.

 Pent gable and lean-to sheds are closely related.
 Both the pent gable and lean-to sheds have a single plane sloped roof that is high on one side and low on the other, with no gable.
 This style of roof allows for precipitation and fallen debris to fall away easily.
 The main difference between the two is that pent gable sheds are usually designed to stand alone and usually have the door positioned on the long side of the shed.
 The lean-to shed is smaller, usually has the door on the short side of the shed, and is primarily designed to be leaned against a larger structure, as their name suggests.

 Other Styles of Sheds

 Garage style sheds are another style of shed you may consider.
-These sheds are often used for storage of lawnmowers and other large items.
+These DIY shed kits are often used for storage of lawnmowers and other large items.
 In many cases, larger styles are used by those who want a garage for their vehicles without the want of high construction costs.